 Through a grant from the Agency for Healthcare Research and Quality (AHRQ), we were funded to build capacity for and promote patient-centered outcomes research (PCOR) at the University of Missouri, collaborate on interventions to change practice, and focus on work with large data sets.
-Our current research and educational activities include:
+Our research and educational activities include:

 - Vascular surgery outcomes